Find out how to look after your mental health and check the help available if you need support.

 Long-term mental health conditions

-If you have a diagnosed long-term mental health condition such as depression or a bipolar disorder, you should make an appointment with a member of our disability support team, who will:
+If you have a diagnosed long-term mental health condition such as depression or a bipolar disorder, you should make an appointment with a member of our Disability Advice team, who will:

 - talk to you in confidence about any support requirements you may have